ArctosDB/documentation-wiki/_documentation/locality.markdown

 ## Locality Nickname

-Locality Nickname is a globally-unique human-readable "locality ID" commonly used to unambiguously associate one or more specimens to a locality.
+Locality Nickname is a globally-unique human-readable "locality ID" commonly used to unambiguously associate one or more catalog records to a locality.
 Named Localities:

 1. Will not be auto-deleted when not used